 Expert Hint: PDF resumes look great on all kinds of screens, and ATS software can read them.
 So — save your substitute teacher resume as a PDF file.

 2. Write a Substitute Teacher Resume Objective or Summary

 The principal will read your substitute teacher resume, but—

-If you have years of professional experience, go for a resume summary.
+If you have years of professional experience and relevant substitute teacher skills, go for a resume summary.
 If you’re new to the job market, try a resume objective.